JeremyRand/namecoin.org/docs/faq/index.md

 For an attacker who does not have a majority of hashrate, stealing a Namecoin name is, roughly speaking, equivalent to the task of stealing bitcoins.
 This usually requires stealing the private key which owns the name.
 Assuming that proper security measures are in place by the owner, this is very difficult.
 However, if a user fails to keep their private keys safe, all bets are off.
 The standard method for attempting to steal bitcoins is to use malware; this is likely to be equally effective for stealing Namecoin names.
 Users can protect themselves using all the standard methods of avoiding malware, which are out of scope of this FAQ.

 The good news is that the script system inherent in Bitcoin and Namecoin is designed to enable features that make theft more difficult.
-Many features are under development would allow users considerable flexibility in constructing anti-theft policies that meet their needs.
+Many features are under development that would allow users considerable flexibility in constructing anti-theft policies that meet their needs.
 For example:

 * **Multisig** (similar to Bitcoin) would allow names to be controlled by M-of-N keys.
 Some of these keys could belong to the various directors of a company, be stored in a secure location, or be stored by semi-trusted service providers.
 This is currently supported by the Namecoin protocol and consensus rules, but not well-exposed to end users.
 * **Offline signing** (similar to Bitcoin) would allow names to be controlled by keys that are located on an air-gapped computer, an isolated offline Qubes virtual machine, or a hardware wallet.
 This is currently supported by the Namecoin protocol and consensus rules, but not well-exposed to end users.